RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-User Manual/2-Explorer/2-Items/2-items-editing/2-items-editing.md

 ### Clicking the Icon

 We can click on the item's **Icon**.
 This is a small image on the far left side of the item row.
-The icon will become underlined, and your mouse cursor will change to a hand to indicate that this is a hyperlink to another webpage.

 ![A screenshot that shows how the user can click on the icon of an item to open it.](<Items Example Click Icon.png>)